Table of Contents

 Cholecystectomy is indicated in any patient with symptomatic gallstones unless that patient’s age or history of chronic disease puts him at high risk.

-Traditional open cholecystectomy uses a large subcostal incision to remove the gallbladder, which is associated with an increased recovery time and postoperative complications when compared to the modern laparoscopic technique.
+Traditional open cholecystectomy uses a large subcostal incision to remove the gallbladder, which is associated with increased recovery time and postoperative complications when compared to the modern laparoscopic technique.

 Laparoscopic cholecystectomy involves four very small abdominal incisions and can be done in an outpatient setting.
 If the surgeon cannot catch the escaped gallstones during laparoscopic cholecystectomy, or adhesions and bleeding complications occur, conversion to open cholecystectomy might be required.